mcfwesh/CI-CD-for-AWS-Infrastructure-with-Terraform-and-Jenkins/README.md

     - **Docker Build**: Builds the Docker image and pushes it to the Docker registry.
     - **Provision Infrastructure**: Applies the Terraform configuration to provision AWS resources.
     - **Deploy Application**: Deploys the application on the provisioned EC2 instance.

+## Key Configuration
+- Local private and public keys were added to the Jenkins server Docker container to facilitate secure access to the EC2 instance.
+The owner and group of the `.ssh` folder was changed to `jenkins:jenkins`.

 ## Technologies Used